FatherDivine/Powershell-Scripts-Public/Modules/Keysight/README.md

 ```
 <br><br>

 Another great cmdlet to type is the one that enables psremoting.
 This is necessary to run invoke commands on remote PCs.
-In our CEDC environment, this is already enabled on all LAB pcs: <br>
+In our environment, this is already enabled on all LAB pcs (and usually part of pre-req portion of a function itself): <br>

 ```powershell
 Enable-PSRemoting